Please visit this page frequently for rule updates.

 * Early leave is not allowed.

-* Refreshments will be provided during the test.
+* Refreshments will NOT be provided during the test.
+Contestants may bring their own light refreshments.

 Competition Details and Eligibility